 The Office of Campus Safety prepares this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act and the Higher Education Opportunity Act of 2008 and Violence Against Women Act (VAWA).
-It is compiled using information maintained by the Office of Campus Safety, information provided by other College offices such as the Office for Civil Rights, Student Affairs including the Office of Student Rights and Responsibilities and, Housing and Residential Life and other Campus Security Authorities, and information provided by local law enforcement agencies.
+It is compiled using information maintained by the Office of Campus Safety, information provided by other College offices such as the Office for Civil Rights, Student Affairs including the Office of Student Rights and Responsibilities, Housing and Residential Life and other Campus Security Authorities, and information provided by local law enforcement agencies.
 Each of these offices provides updated policy information and/or crime data.

 This report provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned, leased or controlled by Kenyon College.
 This report also includes institutional policies concerning campus security, such as policies regarding sexual assault, alcohol, and other drugs.

-The College normally distributes conspicuous notice of the availability of this Annual Security and Fire Safety Report by October 1 of each year to every member of the College community.
+Kenyon College publishes this Annual Security Report in coordination with timelines set forth by the United States Department of Education.
+Per the timelines, statistics in this Report reflect data from the previous calendar year.
+The College distributes conspicuous notice of the availability of this Annual Security Report by October 1 of each year to every member of the College community.
 Anyone, including prospective students and employees, may obtain a paper copy of this report by contacting the Office of Campus Safety by emailing clery@kenyon.edu, by phone 740-427-5000 or by visiting kenyon.edu/crime-statistics.
-Due to the Covid-19 pandemic, the U.S. Department of Education extended the requirement of distribution of this 2019 ASR to December 31, 2020.